 What About Crowdfunding?

-Crowdfunding is when a project or business raises small amounts of capital from a large group of people—usually on the internet.
+Crowdfunding is when a project or business raises small amounts of capital that can add up to a big amount from a large group of people—usually online.

 Typically, people who “donate” don’t receive an ownership interest in the venture but might receive a small reward, such as a sample of the product being funded.
-In 2013, sites such as Kickstarter and Indiegogo helped the crowdfunding economy grow to over $5.1 billion, and thousands have used the platforms to get their ventures off the ground.
+Well-known crowdfunding sites include Kickstarter and GoFundMe, among others.

-However, crowdfunding isn’t ideal for every business.
-Instead, it’s meant to test, promote, validate and gather feedback on early-stage ventures and products to determine whether they are worth large-scale investment.
-If you have a validated idea with some market traction, equity financing might be a better route than crowdfunding.
+Crowdfunding is usually used to test, promote, validate, and gather feedback on early-stage ventures and products to determine whether they are worth large-scale investment.
+If you have a validated idea with some market traction, equity financing might be a better route for your business than crowdfunding.

 Additionally, crowdfunding is customer-centric, whereas equity financing is investor-centric.
-If you’re seeking market validation for an early-stage physical product, crowdfunding might be your best option.
-If you want to grow operations by selling an ownership stake to investors, look into equity financing.
+If you’re seeking market validation for an early-stage physical product, crowdfunding might be a good option.
+If you want to grow operations by selling an ownership stake to investors, you may want to consider equity financing.

 How Complicated Is the Process?

-Landing equity investors can require a lot of time and money.
+Landing equity investors can require a significant investment of time and money.
 Between preparing the necessary documents and presentations, finding and vetting interested parties, and pitching and onboarding investors, the process can take as little as a few months to as long as a couple years.

 Additionally, selling equity in your business will involve securities law.
 As such, you’ll need to consult a corporate securities lawyer in order to make sure your offering is SEC compliant.
-As an alternative, there are new equity-funding platforms, such as FlashFunders and AngelList, that connect businesses with lawyers, expand the reach of your offering and, in general, facilitate and expedite the process.
+As an alternative, there are new equity-funding platforms that connect businesses with lawyers, expand the reach of your offering and, in general, facilitate and expedite the process.

 Consider Your Options

 Equity financing isn’t ideal for every business.
-Loans might be the preferred funding route for traditional industries, whereas high-growth tech businesses might be better suited for equity financing.
-Conduct due diligence for each option to determine the best funding route for your business.
+Conducting due diligence for all funding options can help you to determine the right funding route for your business.